 - Hands-on Habitat

-Maggie Daley Park is the ultimate park for toddlers and older kids alike.
-This park has everything!
-Seriously, everything.
-Check out what this public park offers:
+Hands down, Maggie Daley Park is the ultimate park for toddlers and children of all ages.
+This park has everything—seriously!

 - Mini Golf